 Using a two page resume is ok in the following situations:

 - You have substantial (10+ years) relevant work experience

-- applicants for leadership or management roles
+- You’re applying for a leadership or management role

 If you’re in one of these groups, your resume can be more than one page, especially if you’re having trouble condensing all of your information.

 However, most candidates will be able to fit their work experience and achievements on a one page resume by cutting information not strictly relevant to the position, or by adjusting fonts and resume margins.
 So before you use a two page resume, you should make sure you can’t just make your current resume more space-efficient.

 Two page resume format